FlorianBx/vite-pres/slides.md

 <!--
 **SPEAKER NOTES - Slide 5bis (25s)**

-  VitePlus.

-  It unifies all our JavaScript dev tools into a single toolchain.

-Today we use many different tools: Vite, ESLint, Prettier, Vitest...
-Each with its own configuration..
+Today, we use many different tools like Vite, ESLint, Prettier, and Vitest, each with its own configuration.

-  VitePlus brings it all together and Here's the result.
+VitePlus simplifies things by combining all these tools into a single, unified toolchain.
 -->

 ---